ALABAMATBI.ORG

 The Business Side of Things: Employment and Brain Injury

-On August 31, 2022, the Disability Employment TA Center hosted a panel discussion from an employer perspective on challenges and successes in acquiring and maintaining employment.
+Skilled program staff and innovative employment approaches can and do help people with brain injury enter and remain in the workforce.
+Business is in the business of recruiting and retaining qualified and committed employees who can work.
+At the center are individuals impacted by sometimes complex challenges related to brain injury.
+This podcast is a panel discussion from an employer perspective on challenges and successes in acquiring and maintaining employment.
 National labor market trends and practices will be shared as well as challenges that business faces in hiring and job retention.
 Recommendations for those who have sustained brain injuries related to seeking employment will be discussed, and a personal journey from injury to work will be shared.

 Employment Resources: